ozanMSFT/pytorch-wiki/PyTorch-ONNX-exporter.md

 - Has "onnx" in the name, which runs ONNX related tests.
 - Has "Lint" in the name, which does code format checks.

-Regarding other failing GitHub checks, if you are certain the failure is unrelated to your change, try rebasing with master.
-Often times these kind of failures are caused by branch out of sync with master.
+Regarding other failing checks: if you are certain the failure is unrelated to your change, try rebasing on master.
+Often these failures are caused by a branch being out of sync with master.
-For rare occasions, You can ignore the failing check if it is a regression in master.
-This can be verified by checking if master is also failing from [CI HUD for PyTorch](https://hud.pytorch.org/ci/pytorch/pytorch/master).
+You can ignore the failing check if it is a regression in master.
+This can be verified by checking if master is also failing from [CI HUD](https://hud.pytorch.org/ci/pytorch/pytorch/master).

 **To merge your pull request, comment on the PR `@pytorchbot merge this`.**